port-labs/port-docs/docs/promote-scorecards/tutorial.md

 :::note

-Delete Scorecard from Terraform is by using the `terraform destroy -target=port_scorecard.<resourceId>` command with the scorecard resource you want to delete.
+In order to delete a scorecard using the Terraform provider, use the `terraform destroy -target=port_scorecard.<resourceId>` command with the scorecard resource you want to delete. (remember that it is also possible to remove the definition of the `port_scorecard` resource from the `.tf` file and run `terraform apply`)